bmacnaughton/custom-debug/README.md

 If you need access to the instance of `debug` used it's available as `logger.debug`.
 This can come in handy for testing.

-The prefix you instantiate the `CustomDebug` class should not conflict with other packages using `debug`.
+The prefix used to instantiate the `CustomDebug` class should not conflict with other packages using `debug`, so try to make yours unique.
+You won't see it unless you look at the DEBUG environment variable.

-# Known issue

-This release only handles comma-delimited, not-space delimited, versions of the `DEBUG` environment variable.